zdealveindy/anaveg2022/README.md

 Before the course, please make sure that your computer has installed the latest version of R (version 4.1.2 or newer, installed from https://cran.rstudio.com/) and RStudio (2021.09.2, build 382 or newer, installed from https://www.rstudio.com/products/rstudio/download/).
 Check [here](https://anadat-r.davidzeleny.net/doku.php/en:r) for more details.

 We expect you have basic skills in using the R programme, i.e. you know how to import libraries and data, create an object, subset object, create a loop and plot simple figures.
-If you are not familiar with R, we strongly suggest you complete [Quick R Introduction](https://www.davidzeleny.net/wiki/doku.php/quickr:start)** minilectures before this workshop starts.
+If you are not familiar with R, we strongly suggest you complete [Quick R Introduction](https://www.davidzeleny.net/wiki/doku.php/quickr:start)** mini lectures before this workshop starts.

 ### Preliminary programme
 The workshop consists of five lecture blocks during April's Saturdays, each 3 hours long, with two 10-min breaks each.
 After each class, participants will get a homework assignment, with a deadline before the next class.
 We will also offer "Zoom office hours" for discussion with individual participants.